-We diligently work to minimize our GHG emissions by investing in CO2 reduction technologies, recycling CO2 within our downstream processes, and selling CO, to third parties.
+We diligently work to minimize our GHG emissions by investing in CO2 reduction technologies, recycling CO2 within our downstream processes, and selling CO2 to third parties.
 Our efforts are particularly evident in the improvements achieved in our ammonia and nitric acid lines.
-The ammonia production process is the most energy intensive in our production chain, representing 81% of our group-wide GHG emissions.
+The ammonia production process is the most energy intensive in our group-wide GHG emissions.
 Our efforts to minimize our emissions have improved our ammonia GHG intensity by 2.8% year-on-year.
 The overall energy intensity of our ammonia plants is in line with the global average.